SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 ### Editing users

 To edit an existing user, just click on the user in the list.
-All user details other than the username can be modified.
+All user details other than the username and "Send password reset link as e-mail" checkbox can be modified.
 To change the password, click on "Change password".
 Click "Save" after you have finished editing.

 ### Deactivating or deleting users